 Dashcams

 A dashcam is a small camera that is normally fitted behind the rear-view mirror and can be left filming when driving or parked.
 Originally, they were used to help prove who was at fault in an accident but are becoming a popular way of monitoring a car.
-While some have a live feed that can be accessed remotely, other dashcams have a memory card that can be destroyed – but there’s no way for a potential thief to know from the outside, so hopefully, they won’t take the risk.
+Some have a live feed that can be accessed remotely and other dashcams have a memory card that can be destroyed.
+But there’s no way for a potential thief to know from the outside, so hopefully, they will not take the risk.

 Dashcams can be a great way to deter potential thieves from breaking into your car